thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 * If you are creating or working on an app with <5 MB Database <70 MB in files => Create, Push and Pull with Kalabox GUI or CLI all day long and enjoy the simple freedom of deploying your app with ease.
 * Your site will be created in less than 5 minutes and push to the web in less than 5 minutes.
 * Many of our fresh install apps with a handul of updates take less than 1 minute to push code, database and files back up to Pantheon.
-* If you are going to be pulling a larger website on Pantheon and want to get working right away - choose NOT to download database and files
+* If you are going to be pulling a larger website on Pantheon and want to get working right away - choose NOT to download database and files when using the GUI or

 <pre><code class="language-bash">
 // If using Kalabox CLI